 The Local Government Act 2003 requires local authorities to "have regard" to the Chartered Institute of Public Finance & Accountancy (CIPFA) Treasury Management (TM) Code and Prudential Code.
 Teignbridge District Council is guided by the CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017, which requires that local authorities report annually on their treasury strategy and plan before the start of the year.
-The Prudential Code requires local authorities to set and revise prudential indicators, while the Ministry of Housing, Communities & Local Government (MHCLG) 2018 Statutory Guidance on Local Government Investments (3rd Edition) requires authorities to produce at least one investment strategy setting out policies for managing investments to be presented to Full Council for approval prior to the start of the financial year.
+The Prudential Code requires local authorities to set and revise prudential indicators, while the Ministry of Housing, Communities and Local Government (MHCLG)'s 2018 Statutory Guidance on Local Government Investments (3rd Edition) requires authorities to produce a publicly available investment strategy setting out policies for managing investments.

-Treasury Management Policy Statement
+Review of Treasury Management Policy Statement

-The recently revised CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017 recommends in Section 6 that an organisation's treasury management policy statement adopts the following form of words to define the policies and objectives of its treasury management activities.
-There is no change from the previous edition, however the statement is shown in full below:
+The CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017 recommends in Section 6 that an organisation's treasury management policy statement adopts the following form of words to define the policies and objectives of its treasury management activities.
+There has been no change since February 2018, however the statement is shown in full below:

-- Teignbridge District Council defines its treasury management activities as: The management of its investments and cash flows, its banking, money market and capital transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 2.
+- 1. Teignbridge District Council defines its treasury management activities as:

+The management of its investments and cash flows, its banking, money market and capital transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks. - 2.
 Teignbridge District Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation, and any financial instruments entered into to manage these risks. - 3.
 Teignbridge District Council acknowledges that effective treasury management will provide support towards the achievement of its business and service objectives.
 It is therefore committed to the principles of achieving value for money in treasury management, and to employing suitable comprehensive performance management techniques, within the context of effective risk management.

-Please see the Treasury Management Strategy below for more information about policies for borrowing and investments.
+Please see Strategy below for more information about policies for borrowing and investments.

-The revised Code also recommends that all public service organisations adopt the following four clauses:
+The Code also recommends that all public service organisations adopt the following four clauses, which Teignbridge District Council did in February 2018.
+There has been no change since then.

-Clauses to be adopted
+Clauses adopted